zhanglab/psamm/docs/tutorial/fpp.rst

 This image only contains reactions listed in the subset file and any associated exchange reactions.

-The other usage for using the subset argument is to provide a list of metabolite IDs.
+The other usage for using the subset argument is to provide a list of metabolite IDs (with compartment).
 This option will generate an image containing all of the reactions that contain any of given metabolites in their equation.
-For example, the following subset file could be used to generate a network image of all reactions that contains pyruvate.
+For example, the following subset file could be used to generate a network image of all reactions that contain pyruvate.

 .. code-block:: shell